 As so many across the health care system are doing, many of our staff are going above and beyond their normal work hours.
 Some are volunteering outside of their scheduled shifts to help local public health units with vaccination clinics.
 Others have put their hands up for deployment should their skills be needed by Telehealth, assessment centres, or congregate settings in outbreak.

-I'm hopeful.
+I’m hopeful.
 I know our staff are resilient and continue to bring empathy to their work - they are up to this latest challenge.
 I also know our partners are equally dedicated.
 We will get through this together.
-And we will continue to help everyone be healthier at home though connected, accessible, patient-centred care.
+And we will continue to help everyone be healthier at home through connected, accessible, patient-centred care.

 Thank you for your patience with all of us across the health care system as we each navigate this next wave of COVID-19.

 - Home and Community Care Support Services collectively served approximately 674,000 patients across the province in 2020.

 - Every year, 26,500 patients move to long-term care.

 - Every month, care coordinators have 400,000 active patients on their caseloads.